wendyran/wendyran.github.io/_posts/2015-05-26-decision-tree-random-forest-svm.markdown

 - Define the maximum number of levels to which the tree can grow.

-- Redetermine the minimum value of the splitting criterion.
+- Predetermine the minimum value of the splitting criterion.

 #### 2. Related Algorithms [2]